bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

 - 33°
-- light snow
+- overcast clouds
 - 81% humidity
-- 12 mph wind
+- 9 mph wind

 2.6 inches of rain and 2.1 inches of snow in the past 24 hours